2018–19 American Eagles women's basketball team

-The 2018–19 American Eagles women's basketball team represents American University during the 2018–19 NCAA Division I women's basketball season.
-The Eagles, led by sixth year head coach Megan Gebbia, play their home games at Bender Arena and were members of the Patriot League.
+The 2018–19 American Eagles women's basketball team represented American University during the 2018–19 NCAA Division I women's basketball season.
+The Eagles, led by sixth year head coach Megan Gebbia, played their home games at Bender Arena and were members of the Patriot League.
 They finished the season 22–11, 16–2 in Patriot League play to share the Patriot League regular season title with Bucknell.
-They advanced to the championship game to the Patriot League women's tournament where they lost to Bucknell.
-They recited an automatic trip to the WNIT where they lost in the first round to Penn.
+They advanced to the championship game to the Patriot League women's tournament, where they lost to Bucknell.
+They recited an automatic trip to the WNIT, where they lost in the first round to Penn.